-The Maria Sibylla Merian International Centre for Advanced Studies in the Humanities and Social Sciences Conviviality in Unequal Societies: Perspectives from Latin America examines past and present forms of social, political, and cultural conviviality in Latin America and the Caribbean.
+The MeciLA - Maria Sibylla Merian International Centre for Advanced Studies in the Humanities and Social Sciences Conviviality-Inequality in Latin America examines past and present forms of social, political, and cultural conviviality in Latin America and the Caribbean.
 It employs conviviality as an analytical concept to describe ways of living together in specific contexts characterized by diversity and inequality.
 It links studies about interclass, interethnic, intercultural, interreligious and gender relations in Latin America and the Caribbean with studies about conviviality beyond the region.
 In doing so, the Centre aims to establish an innovative exchange with benefits for both European and Latin American research.

 The Centre’s headquarters have been stablished in São Paulo (Brazil) by a consortium composed of three German institutions: Freie Universität Berlin (coordination); Ibero-Amerikanisches Institut, Berlin; and Universität zu Köln, Cologne, as well as four Latin American institutions: Universidade de São Paulo and Centro Brasileiro de Análise e Planejamento, São Paulo, Brazil, Instituto de Investigaciones en Humanidades y Ciencias Sociales (CONICET / Universidad Nacional de La Plata), La Plata, Argentina, and El Colegio de México, Mexico City, Mexico.
 The Centre draws on the existing long-term cooperation between these institutions.
 It is financially supported by the German Federal Ministry of Education and Research (BMBF) from April 2017 until March 2020.
 After this preliminary phase, the consortium can receive grants for a main phase of another six years.